dolmades/dolmades-cli/docs/MAIN.md

 Right after cooking the windows application will be available as clickable shortcut on your desktop.
 A global configuration file called `config.py` provides important settings to all three scripts.

+Once the prototype is feature-complete I want to work on an enhanced followup version based on Qt combining a remote repository service.
+The primary goal will be to create a powerful GUI to setup, maintain and run Windows software under Linux.

 ### Requirements

 * x86-64 linux